-Today’s reflection is for the Twenty-seventh Sunday in Ordinary Time, October 7, 2018.
+Today’s reflection is for the Twenty-sixth Sunday in Ordinary Time, September 30, 2018.

 Today’s reading from Numbers and the Gospel today make one thing abundantly clear, namely, that God is calling upon, blessing, and raising up workers to do his work and his will…and we might not know anything about it.
 Deal with it.
 And if you’re smart and holy, give thanks.